FAQ

 -

-Many of our residents live in University Circle or in the Cleveland Heights, University Heights and Shaker Heights neighborhoods, which are about a 10-minute drive from the hospital and have many great restaurants and bars.
+There are all kinds of great neighborhoods to choose from!
+Many residents live in University Circle or in the Cleveland Heights, University Heights and Shaker Heights neighborhoods, which are about a 10-minute drive from the hospital and have many great restaurants and bars.
 Others prefer to live downtown, about a 15- to 20-minute drive.
-There are also options to live on the west side of the city, which have fun, vibrant neighborhoods and are a little further away from the hospital.
+There are also options to live on the west side of the city, which have fun, vibrant neighborhoods and are a little further away from the hospital; several Med-Peds residents live in Ohio City or Lakewood on the west side.

 Learn more at our Life in Cleveland section.